haakco/deploying-laravel-app/Stage_1/README.md

 You can do this by either setting the variable by host ```ansible_user=root``` or by setting the variable for all host by using ```[all:vars]```.

-While we at it we're also going to add variables specifying our domain, php version, and the email that we want to register for
+While we at it, we're also going to add variables specifying our domain, PHP version, and the email that we want to register for
 LetsEncrypt.

 So our ```hosts.ini``` finally becomes.